If you are new to self-publishing, here’s a list of the main online self-publishing platforms and also self-publishing companies in Victoria, BC.

 What Is Print-On-Demand (POD) and hybrid publishing?

 Print-On-Demand means printing just a few books at a time as needed, or “on demand”.
 POD became possible with the arrival of digital printing.
 Before that, books had to be printed in high quantities due to print set-up time.
-For self-published writers, this meant big costs and loads of boxes of books to be stored and, hopefully, sold.
-There was a lot of waste with this method.
-However, once digital printing was an affordable option, suddenly, small numbers of books could be printed at a very reasonable cost.
+For self-published writers, this meant big costs and boxes of books to be stored and, hopefully, sold.
+There was much waste with this method.
+However, once digital printing was an option, it suddenly became affordable to print small numbers of books.

 Next: Learn about Ebook Resources here.

-Note: Links and information are for research purposes only.
-They do not replace professional advice.
+Note: Links and information are for research purposes only and do not indicate endorsements.
+No affiliate links on this page.
+Links do not replace professional advice.
 In addition, accuracy of third-party websites cannot be verified.
-They are not sponsored listings and do not indicate endorsements.